mamorshedalam/lms-v.1/README.md

 - Input books with books name, book author, book category and cover image.
 - Filter books by author and category.
 - Can count how many books in every category and author have.
-- Read, update, delete any book
+- Read, update and delete any book

 #### Technology: